-Zoning
+2025 Zoning

-Plan Area development will be regulated based on a simplified list of allowed land uses, street types, building frontage types, and overlay districts to provide for more specific standards based on location and context.
-As discussed above, the hybrid form-based development standards will emphasize building form as well as relationships between buildings, streets, and public spaces.
-The development code will emphasize creating an active public realm with streets, parks, and public spaces that are welcoming, active, and fun.
-The proposed zoning is Central Business District (CBD) throughout the study area.
+Plan Area development is regulated based on a simplified list of allowed land uses, street types, building frontage types, and overlay districts to provide for more specific standards based on location and context.
+As discussed above, the hybrid form-based development standards emphasize building form as well as relationships between buildings, streets, and public spaces.
+The development code emphasizes creating an active public realm with streets, parks, and public spaces that are welcoming, active, and fun.
+The zoning is Central Business District (CBD) throughout the study area.

 Figure 11.
-Proposed Zoning Map
+Zoning Map, 2025